andreschaffer/slis-slos-examples/README.md

 # Maintainers

-Send any other comments, flowers and suggestions to [André Schaffer](https://github.com/andreschaffer).
+Send any other comments, flowers and suggestions to [André Schaffer](https://github.com/andreschaffer) and [Jefferson Girão](https://github.com/jeffersongirao).

 # License
 This project is distributed under the [MIT License](LICENSE).